MGrunow1/sudoku-puzzle/README.md

 </p>

 ---
-Updated September 26, 2022
+Updated October 21, 2022
-The app currently displays Sudoku puzzles, but is not yet playable on-screen.
+App created with React
+generates Sudoku puzzles that are playable on-screen